Frequently Asked Questions

-Administrative Professionals who have completed ten (10) years or more of outstanding and distinguished full-time or part-time service to Colorado State University shall be eligible, at the time of their retirement from Colorado State University, for an emeritus/emerita title equivalent to their highest rank.
+Administrative Professionals who have completed 10 years or more of outstanding and distinguished full-time or part-time service to Colorado State University shall be eligible, at the time of their retirement from Colorado State University, for an emeritus/emerita title equivalent to their highest rank.

-Candidates must hold a senior or other advanced rank within Administrative Professional positions at Colorado State University, which may include, but not be limited to Academic Advisor/Support Coordinator, Research Scientist/Associate, Extension Agent/Specialist, Forester, Manager, Director, Executive Director, or Vice President, and must have honorably and consistently demonstrated extraordinary and meritorious contributions to the fulfillment of the mission and programs of the University.
-These contributions should have resulted in a transformational difference in their field through significant discoveries or enhanced student support and successes, public recognition of remarkable accomplishments and leadership, or a substantial increase in resource development, with a lasting positive impact for the University.
+Candidates must hold a senior or other advanced rank within administrative professional positions at Colorado State University, which may include but not be limited to Academic Advisor/Support Coordinator, Research Scientist/Associate, Extension Agent/Specialist, Forester, Manager, Director, Executive Director, or Vice President, and must have honorably and consistently demonstrated extraordinary and meritorious contributions to the fulfillment of the mission and programs of the University.
+These contributions should have resulted in a transformational difference in their field through significant discoveries or enhanced student support and success, public recognition of remarkable accomplishments and leadership, or a substantial increase in resource development, with a lasting positive impact for the University.
 In rare occurrences, a deserving candidate may qualify outside of the criteria above.
 Exceptions may be made with the approval of the Provost.

 Q: What are University Distinguished Professors?

 The title of University Distinguished Professor is conferred upon the most outstanding faculty members of Colorado State University, ranking them among the most outstanding members of their discipline.
 The criterion for selection as a University Distinguished Professor is outstanding scholarship.
 Any person holding or qualified for the rank of professor with tenure at Colorado State University is eligible for the title of University Distinguished Professor.
 Any person who receives this title will hold it for the duration of their association with Colorado State University.